Aurelien-Gg/Cryo-pip/Code/README.md

 ```
 Full_pipeline.m
 ```
 Full_pipeline.m  is full pipeline.
-Takes a series of .Tiff images and reconstructs them into a 3D Tomogram using .Mdoc (metadata) and .md4 (gain) files **& prepares files for denoising using CryoCARE**
+Takes a series of .Tif images and reconstructs them into a 3D Tomogram using .Mdoc (metadata) and .md4 (gain) files **& prepares files for denoising using CryoCARE**

 ```
 AF_Fullpipe.sh